manuelamador/micro_risks_pareto_improving_policies/README.md

 The repository contains the code associated with the paper:

-"Micro Risks and Pareto Improving Policies withLow Interest Rates"
+"Micro Risks and Pareto Improving Policies with Low Interest Rates"

 by Mark Aguiar, Manuel Amador and Cristina Arellano.